Last Updated on 17 February 2026 by Cycloscope

 From Mljet, you can travel by ferry to Korcula Island.
 This is possible only during the peak season, from April to October.

-Korcula Old Town is a medieval walled city with narrow streets that branch off the spine of the main street like the fishbone.
-Fishbone shape was used in Korcula Old Town design to reduce the effects of wind and sun.
+Korcula Old Town is a medieval walled city with narrow streets that branch off the spine of the main street like a fishbone.
+The fishbone shape was used in the Korcula Old Town design to reduce the effects of wind and sun.

-Among the most important cultural spot to visit on Korcula Island St Mark’s Cathedral, Bishop’s treasury, Town Museum, Arneri Palace.
+Among the most important cultural spots to visit on Korcula Island are St. Mark’s Cathedral, Bishop’s treasury, Town Museum, and Arneri Palace.

 It is also believed that Marco Polo was born here.